 After five years of travel and work, Hoffman had created 104 sculptures—27 life-size, 27 busts, and 50 heads—for the Hall of Man.
 At the beginning of the project, she was able to work from her studio in Paris, using models from the 1930 Colonial Exposition.
 The Exposition had assembled peoples from all over France’s colonial empire at the time.
 She then traveled everywhere from the Balkans to Indonesia, from Hawaii to Japan and everywhere in between.
 At the end of the project she felt “this collection of bronze figures and heads is a sculptor’s interpretation of Humanity, studied from three angles—Art, Science, and Psychology.
 It represents not only the actual study and work of the past five years, but the result of my observations and study over a period of many years previous to 1930.”
 (Hoffman, 1936)

 Shortly after her death in 1966, the Hall of Man was dismantled.
-Today 14 full body sculptures and 11 busts can still be viewed at the Field Museum, all located on the second floor of Stanley Field Hall.
-For more information on the Photo Archives Malvina Hoffman Collection, click here.
+Today some of her work can still be viewed at the Field Museum.
+Please visit the Photo Archives-Malvina Hoffman Collection for more information.